PavanRangani/docs/docs/prd/chat/my-chats.md

 - Multiselect dropdown of Legal Entities.
 - Shows all entities of the selected family.
 - Default value is `All`.
+- If this filter is already applied and the user changes the family, the system will first reset the Entity filter to the default state.

 #### Section